 How to use Custom Fields with Event Rules

 Using this method you will allow your application users to select their Notifications preferences for their vehicles' Event Rules.
-This is specially useful in a restricted environment with users with limited roles.
-You as an administrator will save time with fewer user's modification requests.
+This is especially useful in a restricted environment with users with limited roles.
+You as an administrator will save time with fewer user modification requests.
 The users can do it by themselves in a very intuitive way by just modifying the Vehicle properties and select the values in the GUI.
-In our example we will create a combo box (Custom Field) that is going to be available in the Vehicle Properties (User Access Mask) where the user can select and save which notification type he wants for a Speeding Alert for that vehicle.
+In our example, we will create a combo box (Custom Field) that is going to be available in the Vehicle Properties (User Access Mask) where the user can select and save which notification type he wants for a Speeding Alert for that vehicle.
 The Speed Limit value is also a property that the user can set to each vehicle and will define the execution of the Event Rule.

 - Add the Custom Fields

 - Create a new role and assign the Access Mask